Expressivity of Neural Networks with Random Weights and Learned Biases: Numerical results

-As our theory shows that bias-learning networks can universally approximate simply by turning units off, we wished to test whether bias learning performs similarly to learning masks, and to what extent solutions learned by these approaches are different from each other.
+As our theory shows that bias learning networks can universally approximate simply by turning units off, we wished to test whether bias learning performs similarly to learning masks, and to what extent solutions learned by these approaches are different from each other.
 We compared training mask to bias learning on networks with the same random input/output weight matrices.
-For mask-training, we approximated binary masks with `soft' sigmoid masks by optimizing the sigmoid parameters.
-The sigmoid was steepened over the course of training to approximately learn a mask, and at test time the slope of the sigmoid was made steep enough to effectively binarize the learned soft mask.
-We compared masks learned in this fashion with learned biases on single-hidden-layer ReLU networks with $10,000$ hidden units.
-We observed a trend of bias-training slightly improving upon mask-training (Fig.\ref{fig:bias-mask}A), an expected increase given the added flexibility of biases over masks.
+For mask-training, we approximated binary masks using `soft' sigmoid masks with learned gain parameters (see Methods).
+The approximation of a discontinuity with a differentiable function was done to allow optimization with gradient descent, a strategy with a history of use in ML \cite{jang2016categorical} and computational neuroscience \cite{zenke2018superspike}.
+The sigmoid was steepened over the course of training to approximate the binary mask that was used at test time.
+We compared masks learned in this fashion with learned biases on single-hidden-layer ReLU networks with $10^4$ units.
+We observed a trend of bias-training slightly improving upon mask-training (Fig.\ref{fig:bias-mask}A), which was expected given that biases can be tuned over a continuous range of values, including $0$ and $1$, while masks can only take $0$ or $1$.
 Further research is needed to determine if this trend is reliable across datasets and different network parametrizations, and whether there might be scenarios where one style of learning works better or worse.